-The Ethernet Gateway 4 offers MODBUS TCP and SNMP Interfaces which you can poll to receive sensor data for retrieval in MODBUS TCP or SNMP networks.
-These interfaces are disabled by default, but they can be enabled through iMonnit software or through the local configuration page (HTTP Interface) of the gateway when a static IP address has been configured on the gateway.
-The Default Interface (iMonnit Online) is always enabled by default, but can be disabled if operating the gateway on a private network on which Monnit software is not being used (iMonnit Online, iMonnit Enterprise, iMonnit Express, or Monnit MINE).
-When enabling these interfaces for use when the gateway cannot communicate with Monnit software, there are special considerations.
+The ALTA Ethernet Gateway 4 offers Modbus Transmission Control Protocol (TCP) and Simple Network Management Protocol (SNMP) Interfaces which you can poll to receive sensor data from Modbus TCP or SNMP networks.
+These interfaces are disabled by default but can be enabled through iMonnit Software or the gateway’s local configuration page (HTTP Interface) when a static IP address is configured.
+The Default Interface (iMonnit Online) is always enabled.
+It can be disabled if operating the gateway on a private network on which Monnit Software isn’t being used (iMonnit Online, iMonnit Enterprise, iMonnit Express, or Monnit MINE).
+There are special considerations when enabling these interfaces when the gateway cannot communicate with Monnit software.
 This article will provide insight into these considerations and steps for operating your gateway with this configuration.

-Note: the gateway’s firmware should always be updated prior to disabling the gateway’s Default Interface to ensure the gateway’s most up to date interface operation.
+Note: The gateway’s firmware should always be updated before disabling the gateway’s Default Interface to ensure the gateway’s most up-to-date interface operation.

-In order for the gateway to continue to receive sensor data and respond to polling on the MODBUS TCP/SNMP Interface while the gateway is not sending data to Monnit software, the Default Interface must be disabled.
-You may find that you are not receiving sensor data or that your gateway stops responding to polling on the MODBUS TCP/SNMP Interface intermittently if there is no connection to Monnit software, but you have not disabled the Default Interface.
+For the gateway to continue to receive sensor data and respond to polling on the Modbus TCP/SNMP Interface while the gateway is not sending data to Monnit Software, the Default Interface must be disabled.
+You may find that you’re not receiving sensor data or that your gateway stops responding to polling on the Modbus TCP/SNMP Interface intermittently if there is no connection to Monnit Software, but you haven’t disabled the Default Interface.

-As mentioned in this article, you will need to Unlock your gateway in order to disable the Default Server Interface.
-If the gateway is not Unlocked, you will not see the option to disable this interface.
-If this interface is left active while operating on a private network on which the gateway is unable to reach a Monnit server, the gateway will continually reach out to iMonnit Online unsuccessfully, and the sensor network will go inactive.
+As mentioned in this article, you will need to unlock your gateway to disable the Default Server Interface.
+If the gateway is not unlocked, you won’t see the option to disable this interface.
+If this interface is left active while operating on a private network and the gateway can’t reach a Monnit server, the gateway will continually reach out to iMonnit unsuccessfully, and the sensor network will go inactive.
 This will be demonstrated by sensor data not being updated in the device’s sensor registers, and the sensor LED (top LED) will go dark.

-Once the gateway is Unlocked, you can disable the Default Server Interface by accessing the gateway’s local configuration page (HTTP Interface) through a browser, clicking the Data Interfaces tab, selecting Default Server Configuration, turning it off, and clicking Save Changes.
-When the gateway reboots, it will no longer attempt to report data to Monnit software.
+Once the gateway is unlocked, you can disable the Default Server Interface by accessing the gateway’s local configuration page (HTTP Interface) through a browser, clicking the Data Interfaces tab, and selecting Default Server Configuration, turning it off, and clicking Save Changes.
+When the gateway reboots, it will no longer attempt to report data to Monnit Software.

 - SNTP (Simple Time Network Protocol)